Part II: Revisiting the Virgin Site of Swedish Tavern (Story 18), page 47

 On one occasion, Irina, Nikolai and I were metal detecting at the site described in my stories #2 and #12.
 God knows how many other detectorists had visited that site since my stories were posted a few years ago.
 Nevertheless, while detecting at the most obvious spot near a single tree, Irina managed to unearth the only coin found during that outing.
 Yes, you have guessed it right, she found another 2-Kopeck piece!
 Nikolai and I left that site empty-handed...

 Now, we were at a better metal detecting location which still had a potential.
-Because the Swedish tavern disappeared by the mid-18th century, and all coins that had been found here were minted before the 18th century, I thought that Irina finally had the best opportunity in breaking the spell.
+Because the Swedish tavern disappeared by the mid-18th century, and all coins that had been found here were minted before the 18th century, I thought that Irina finally had the best opportunity to break the spell.

-Knowing that this location was littered with many WW2 brass casings, Irina chose to metal detect at the main "hot" spot which had been definitely cleared of most junk targets on previous visits.
-Plus, she was determined to find an old coin at this most challenging spot - the searched-out spot, and I was just playing along.
+Knowing that this location was littered with many WW2 brass casings, Irina chose to metal detect at the hottest spot which had been definitely cleared of most junk targets on previous visits.
+Plus, she was determined to find an old coin at this "searched-out" spot, and I was just playing along.
 Good finds or not, she wanted to learn the questionable signals and would certainly acquire some new experience she needed.

-After Irina quickly assembled the old good Tesoro Cortes, she headed to the spot which I (and my Minelab E-Trac) knew like a book (I was sure of that).
+After Irina quickly assembled the old good Tesoro Cortes, she headed to the spot which I knew like a book (I was sure of that after pounding it with my Minelab E-Trac).
 In five minutes, Irina got a questionable signal and dug a hole.

 The First Hole Was Dug - The New Metal Detecting Season Started